howtographql/howtographql/content/backend/graphql-node-typescript/4-a-simple-query.md

 pageTitle: 'Resolving Queries with a GraphQL Server Tutorial'
 description:
   'Learn how to define a GraphQL schema, implement query resolvers with Node.js and test your queries in a GraphiQL.'
+question: 'Will server throw validation error if you don't provide value for Non-Null argument?'
+answers: ['Yes', 'No']
+correctAnswer: 0
 ---

 In this section, you are going to implement the first API operation that provides the functionality of a Hacker News